Binozo/EchoGo/README.md

 Either use the prebuilt compiler or build it yourself.

 #### Building it yourself
-Please note: Building the compiler will take a _long_ time.
+Please note: Building the compiler will take a some time.
 ```shell
 $ git clone https://github.com/Binozo/EchoGo && cd EchoGo
 $ docker build -f compiler/Dockerfile -t echogosdkcompiler:latest .